jvs-alpha/mailing-automation/README.md

 ## TODO
-* add the superuser and fran admin users
+* Modify the FlaskApp to get username and password
-* Check the RegisterNo is working all the ways
+* write a hashing function for password
+* Make the DB API more secure
 * Modify the MailService to send pdf
 * Modify the Certificate.py to accept two names insted of one and the RegNo
-* make the DB API more secure
 * Insert the data to the server
 * Learn about neo4js